noelwild/aquila-test/USER_MANUAL.md

 **Version 1.0.0 (July 2025)**

 This manual provides step-by-step instructions for using every major feature of the Aquila S1000D-AI prototype.
-The system consists of a FastAPI backend and a React-based web interface that together help you ingest documents, generate S1000D data modules, and publish technical manuals.
+The system consists of a FastAPI backend with either the original React interface or a lightweight HTML/JS page that together help you ingest documents, generate S1000D data modules, and publish technical manuals.

 ## 1. Installation & Setup
 1. Install Python dependencies:
    ```bash
    pip install -r backend/requirements.txt
    ```
-2. Install the frontend packages:
+2. (Optional) install the original React frontend:
    ```bash
    cd frontend
    yarn install